top of page

 When selecting a personal protection dog, several key traits must be considered.
 These traits ensure that the dog can perform its protective duties effectively while remaining a loving member of the family.

-3. Socialization: A personal protection dog must be well-socialized.
+A personal protection dog must be well-socialized.
 They should be comfortable around various people and situations.
-The candidate must be neutral of other animals.
+The candidate must be neutral to other animals.
 This quality ensures that the dog will not react negatively in social settings but can differentiate between friendly visitors and potential threats.

 Eye-level view of a German Shepherd in a protective stance